Tomi7710/Global_Trends_Data_Analysis/README.md

-### Trends and Performance Insights
+### Global Data Trends Analysis

+#### Overview
-For this project, I performed exploratory data analysis on Olympic games data to examine trends in athlete performance, medal distribution and the evolution of participation patterns across countries and genders.
+This project is an exploratory data analysis of Olympic Games data, examining trends in athlete performance, medal distribution and participation patterns across countries and genders.

 #### Tools & Libraries
 - Python
   - Pandas - data cleaning, transformation and aggregation
   - Seaborn and Matplotlib - data visualization

-#### Insights
-- Participation size strongly correlates with medal success.
-- Historical trends reveal how national investment impacts performance.
-- Data visualization highlights major shifts across time.

 #### Sample Result: The relationship between athletes and medals